Frequently Asked Questions

 |Private Taxi||General Passenger Carrying Vehicle

 Q11.
-What countries don’t need a Short-Term Visa?
+What countries don’t need to apply for a Short-Term Visa before entering Japan?

 A11.
 The following countries are exempt from needing to apply for a Short-Term Visa: